taskworld/prescript/docs/guide/README.md

     [Allure Framework](https://docs.qameta.io/allure/).

 * **Test orchestrator.** You have many tests, but how do you run them?
-One by one sequentially?
-In parallel in the same process?
-Separate processes?
-  Separate machines?
-On-demand auto-scaling cluster that runs tests?
+One by one, sequentially?
+In parallel, on the same process?
+On separate processes?
+On separate machines?
+On an on-demand auto-scaling cluster that runs tests in a containerized environment?
 In which order?
 If they fail, do you retry them?
   For how many times?
 Do you retry immediately, or retry at the end of the test batch?
+Should tests be aborted if too many tests failed in a row?
 That’s the job of the test orchestrator — it determines which tests to run when.

   * **prescript** doesn’t care.
 A prescript process only runs a single test once.
 That means you must write your own orchestrator.